 Amendments to IFRS 4 were issued by the IASB on September 12th, 2016, with the effective date being expected on January 1st, 2018.
 The amendments were intended to address concerns about the application of IFRS 9 on financial instruments before the introduction of the new insurance contract standards.

-In addition, at the date of these financial statements the competent bodies of the European Union had not yet completed their endorsement process for the following accounting standards and amendments:
+In addition, at the date of these financial statements the relevant European Union bodies had not yet completed their endorsement process for the following accounting standards and amendments: